 Douglas Adams: I don't make jokes in base 13.
 No one makes jokes in base 13.

 The number 19, in Stephen King's The Dark Tower series.
 Notable for the characters becoming very Genre Savvy about it, including Eddie figuring out a password in the nick of time because he knew 19 was in there somewhere.
-The number 99 becomes a lesser arc number, which is the result of King getting nearly killed in the year 1999.
+The number 99 becomes a lesser arc number, which is the result of King getting nearly killed in the year 1999 (on June 19, no less).

 Humorist Dave Barry seems to have a thing for the number 2038.
 This likely has to do with the "Chuckletrousers Incident" (partially recounted in Dave Barry In Cyberspace), in which Dave Barry accidentally sent a profanity-filled message to his Usenet fan group instead of by e-mail to Michael Bywater, whom he was replying to.
 Michael Bywater subsequently claimed to have received 2,038 forwarded copies of the message.
 It may or may not also have something to do with the 2038 Problem.